Common Problems

 2) Customers should be able to order items.

-Good Solution: Two data stores with three phase commit
+Good Solution: Two data stores with a distributed lock

 Approach

-We can use a three phase commit to ensure that the transaction is atomic.
-This means that we can use a transaction manager to coordinate the transaction across the two data stores.
 This is a good solution because it allows us to use the best data store for each use case.
 For example, we can use a key-value store for inventory and a relational database for orders.
+But ...

 Challenges